Sheep-y/Modnix/README.md

 ## User Features

 1. Easy to use.
-One-click setup, simple mod manager, detailed diagnostic Log.
+One-click setup, simple mod manager, detailed diagnostic log.
 2. Advanced mods, such as *real* Skip Intro, and can load *both* PPML 0.1 and 0.2 mods.
 3. Create and reset mod configs for compatible mods.
 4. Quick access to mod files, communities, resources, and of course the game.